sergueik/selenium_java/swd_recorder/README.md

 but it does not seems to work with Selenium __2.53__.
-For earlier releases, you have to downgrade the Selenium version in the `pom.xml` to __2.48__ then follow the http://toolsqa.com/selenium-webdriver/running-tests-in-safari-browser
+For earlier releases, you have to downgrade the Selenium version in the `pom.xml` to __2.48__ then follow the http://toolsqa.com/selenium-webdriver/running-tests-in-safari-browser Overall working with Safari browser is quite flaky.
 ### Configuration, saving and loading

 The element locators collected by SWET may be saved in YAML format, using [snakeyaml](https://bitbucket.org/asomov/snakeyaml).